-- 1 tablespoon plus 1.5 teaspoons dried dandelion root where to buy dandelion root if you can't find it locally
+- 1 tbsp plus 1 ½ tsp dried dandelion root (where to buy dandelion root if you can't find it locally)

 - 2 cups water

-- 1-2 tablespoons butter or cream to taste optional
+- 1-2 tbsp butter or cream to taste optional

-- Optional additions - 1 cinnamon stick OR 1/2 teaspoon of dried ginger OR 1 teaspoon fresh minced ginger.
-OR vanilla extract to taste or a combination of these!
+- 1 1 cinnamon stick (OR ½ teaspoon of dried ginger OR 1 tsp fresh minced ginger OR vanilla extract to taste)